Lesson pricing

 One of the key reasons face-to-face lessons are so important is since a teacher can pick up on technique issues that you just can’t see on any video lesson.
 They can help you make the smallest of adjustments that will have a massive impact on your playing.
 They know what exercises to give you to improve specific aspects of your playing, they’ll tell you what books to buy, inspirational videos to watch, music to listen to, they’ll help with things like advising on your kit set-up, tuning issues, what sticks to use, what gear to buy - they’ll be your best drumming buddy!
 And I’m yet to meet a good drum teacher who doesn’t get excited talking about all that stuff so don’t be afraid to ask – although do bear in mind they do have other students so chat about it in your own lesson time.

 Choosing the right teacher can make a huge difference in how quickly you will pick up the hidden drummer within and develop as a player.
-I think my forte as a teacher is with beginner to intermediate students that have either never had lessons OR those who have had lessons in the past and gave up because they weren't enjoying it.
-Drums is a whole load of fun and I like to keep my lessons that way BUT still putting in the hard work.
+I think our forte with beginner to intermediate students that have either never had lessons OR those who have had lessons in the past and gave up because they weren't enjoying it.
+Drums is a whole load of fun and we like to keep our lessons that way BUT still putting in the hard work.

-As a player I really am based predominantly in Rock, Pop, Funk and Metal music - and I love teaching within those styles.
-This being the case, if those are the genre’s you are keen to explore then we’ll be a great fit but if you are a Jazz lover or want to explore really advanced progressive concepts then I can suggest some great local teachers who are more in tune with those styles.
+As players, we are really based predominantly in Rock, Pop, Funk and Metal music - and we love teaching within those styles.
+This being the case, if those are the genres you are keen to explore then we’ll be a great fit but if you are a Jazz lover or want to explore really advanced progressive concepts then I can suggest some great local teachers who are more in tune with those styles.
 Feel free to get in touch if you would like some recommendations or contact details.

 Is a bad teacher better than no teacher?